Sheet Stores

 The original buildings (which are still there) included a manager’s house and a coke store with a hoist to lift coke from the canal to the railway.

 A decade later railways had extended into the coalfields and the canal was less necessary.
 From 1854 the site became the Midland Railway’s Sheet Stores, where the sheets (tarpaulins) used to cover open railway wagons were manufactured and repaired.
 It also produced mailbags and sacks for grain transport.
+In 1855 a fire was started by a spark from a passing engine.
+The fire was discovered by Mr Scott, the manager of the sheet department, who was badly burnt trying to put it out.
+As the stores contained large quantities of new tarpaulin sheets, oil, tar and other combustibles the fire spread quickly.
+A telegraph message was sent to Derby station which sent the company’s fire engine to the scene, but it could not be controlled and the roof collapsed that evening.

 Over the next 50 years more buildings appeared, and the number of employees grew to 230.
 As many of these lived in Sawley a footpath was made along the south side of the railway to Sawley Junction.
 From 1862 there was gas lighting, supplied from the Midland Railway’s gasworks at Trent station.